 By Published On: April 21, 2015Categories: Migraines

-I’ve discussed in previous articles the idea that emotional history (past and present) can be a significant factor with chronic migraines.
-That’s not to, in any way, ignore the relevance of neuroscience and medical factors that could also be happening.
-For some, medication is very helpful.
+I’ve discussed in previous articles the idea that emotional history can be a significant factor with chronic migraines.
+That’s not to, in any way, ignore the relevance of medical factors that could also be happening.
+For some, medication is very helpful with Migraines: The Silent Voice of Our Past | Nathan Feiles, MSW, LCSW-Rcombating chronic migraines and headaches.
 However, for many chronic migraine sufferers, medical treatments often provide only moderate to sometimes very little help.

 Migraine sufferers often are able to identify concrete triggers for migraines — such as certain foods, weather, hormonal shifts, physical exertion, muscle tension, and others.
 But even when these types of triggers are identified and managed (or altogether eliminated), it’s often only part of the picture.
-Migraine sufferers can lower the frequency of occurrences by identifying these concrete triggers, but many still suffer from migraine attacks.
+Migraine sufferers can lower the frequency of occurrences by identifying these concrete triggers, but many still suffer from migraine attacks anyway.

-The idea of the ‘silent voice’ is that migraines can at times be articulating experiences in our history that we haven’t yet been able to formulate into conscious thoughts or words.
+Migraines, and other forms of non-organic chronic pain can be a ‘silent voice’ for something.
+For many migraines sufferers, the woman sad head on armmigraine environment is formed at a young age.
+The idea of the ‘silent voice’ is that migraines can at times be articulating emotional experiences in our history that haven’t yet been worked through or released.

 Consider the idea that we all carry our emotional pasts in some way, on an unconscious level.
-We live experiences and collect them, and our brains continue to adjust based on these experiences, even if we’re not conscious of these adjustments.
+We live experiences and collect them, and our brains continue to adjust based on these experiences, even if we’re not conscious of making these adjustments.

 However, at times, we end up taking in experiences that are beyond our ability to consciously comprehend.
 For example, seeing your parents argue as a young child, or a collection of small traumas, or larger scale traumas, or anything that can be experienced as too threatening, or too difficult (emotionally) to turn into conscious thought.
 Consider a child who is constantly living in fear of an abusive parent, or someone who is bullied.
-We constantly react and respond to the fear with internal and external adjustments (ruminations, observing, planning escapes, hyper vigilance, etc.).
+We constantly react and respond to the fear with internal and external adjustments (ruminations, observing, planning escapes, hypervigilance, etc.).
 And sometimes, situations are too much to bear, and we completely dissociate from them…pushing those painful experiences off to the side.

 These experiences all leave marks and carry unconscious, disconnected, and unspoken emotion.
 The pain and suffering from these experiences haven’t found a voice.
 What often ends up happening is some sort of physiological manifestation since the mind becomes unable to hold the burden.
+And often this becomes chronic, repeating when the old held emotions become triggered for one reason or another.
+(This is a big part of what we work to understand and release in our therapy together).

 Share This Story!